janosgyerik/articles/hacking-contest-lessons/level2.md

-## Level 2: always validate all types of user input
+## Level 2: validate all types of user input

 As the message of the day explains, the next challenge is a web-based vulnerability.